CoolisTheName007/luasched/README.md

 - sched.rpl_os has replacements for the basic os functions, check out fd.lua for those.

 #Requirements:
-- loadreq API, in one of my repositories.
+- loadreq API, in one of my repositories; put the repository in 'packages'.
+- checker module, in one of my repositories; put the repository in 'packages'.

 #Port Status:
 	Almost all of the files here content is ported.
 Check out the rest at the original repository.